11 Best Bible Study Apps for Women Who Want To Grow in Faith

 The app also provides beautiful, shareable images that feature the content in the daily community reading and free downloadable lock screens to help you keep God’s Work at top of mind.

-Based on various reviews, people say that content and interface is beautiful, but the app crashes often particularly when using the Bible portion.
+Based on various reviews, people say that the content and interface are beautiful, but the app crashes often, particularly when using the Bible portion.
 If you plan on using this app, it sounds like you should seek to use it primarily for the devotionals rather than the Bible study aspect.

 Now I was to switch gears and share a few of my favorite, top-rated apps that aren’t designed for Bible study, but they will definitely help you grow in faith!